Practice 04 · Labs & Prototyping

 Mid-sprint

-Show working software at end of week 1.
-Calibrate the verdict with the founder · surface anything surprising.
+Show you working software at end of week 1.
+Calibrate the verdict together · surface anything surprising.

 - 04